Socialsuite

 Socialsuite photography system 1 Socialsuite photography system 2

-I implemented the Phosphor icon library in duotone style — a comprehensive iconographic set that carries the brand's modern aesthetic across the website, product interface, and marketing materials.
+The Phosphor library in duotone style: a comprehensive set carrying the brand's aesthetic across website, product interface, and marketing materials.

 Socialsuite Icon 1